Jarle Bernhoft: Solo

-He released his first solo album Ceramik City Chronicles on 1 September 2008.
-In January 2010 Bernhoft released a double live album called 1:Man 2:Band, where one half is a recording from his solo show at a jazz café in Oslo (Kampen Bistro), and the other half is a recording from his concerts in Rockefeller and Molde Jazz Festival with a full band.
+Bernhoft released his first solo album Ceramik City Chronicles on 1 September 2008.
+In January 2010, he released a double live album called 1:Man 2:Band, where one half is a recording from his solo show at a jazz café in Oslo (Kampen Bistro), and the other half is a recording from his concerts in Rockefeller and Molde Jazz Festival with a full band.

 His second solo album, Solidarity Breaks, was released the next year in January 2011.
-It topped the VG-lista,. the Norwegian Albums Chart for a total of seven weeks (in July, August and September 2011).
-The album was credited to Bern/hoft rather than his full name Jarle Bernhoft.
-He was also credited as Bern/hoft in his 2014 follow-up album Islanders that also topped the VG-lista chart in May 2014.
+It topped the VG-lista, the Norwegian Albums Chart, for a total of seven weeks (in July, August and September 2011).
+The album was credited to Bern/hoft rather than his full name.
+He was also credited as Bern/hoft in his 2014 follow-up album Islander that also topped the VG-lista chart in May 2014.